CompPhysics/PAComputationsMSU/README.md

 Carlo Piermarocchi

 Material will be added gradually.
 See also the website of [Partnership for Integration of Computation into Undergraduate Physics](http://gopicup.org) for highly relevant information.
+A recent article by Cabellero and Hjorth-Jensen, see http://lanl.arxiv.org/abs/1802.08871 has a longer discussion on integrating a computational perspective in physics courses.